-The analysis of the sixteen lines and line complexes in the Chandra spectrum of ζ Pup also enables us to derive values of the onset radius of the wind-shock X-ray emission from the profiles.
-These results are shown in the lower panel of Fig. 10, and are completely consistent with the expectations of the wind-shock structure induced by the line-driven instability (refs).
-That is, an onset radius of $R_0 \approx 1.5 \text{ R}$.
+The analysis of the sixteen lines and line complexes in the Chandra spectrum of $\zeta$ Pup also enables us to derive values of the onset radius of the wind-shock X-ray emission from the profiles.
+These results are shown in the lower panel of Fig. 10, and are completely consistent with the expectations of the wind-shock structure induced by the line-driven instability (Feldmeier et al. 1997; Runacres & Owocki 2002).
+That is, an onset radius of $R{\rm o} \approx 1.5 \, {\rm R}$ .
 We have searched for a trend with wavelength in these values and found none (an unweighted fit of a linear trend shows a modest increase with wavelength, but that result is significant at only the one sigma level, and when we perform a weighted fit - with the weights inversely proportional to the uncertainties on the individual measurements - the significance is less than one sigma).
-Thus, the simplest interpretation is that there is a universal radius of the onset of X-ray emission and it occurs near 1.5 R (half a stellar radius above the photosphere).
+Thus, the simplest interpretation is that there is a universal radius of the onset of X-ray emission and it occurs near 1.5 $R$ (half a stellar radius above the photosphere).
 This result had already been noted by Kramer et al. (2003), though we show it more robustly here.
-This same result can also be seen in the late O supergiant ζ Ori (Cohen et al. 2006).
+This same result can also be seen in the late O supergiant $\zeta$ Ori (Cohen et al. 2006).
+And this result is also consistent with the joint analysis of X-ray line profile shapes and helium-like forbidden-to-intercombination line ratios for four O stars as described by Leutenegger et al. (2006).